lasweswqsq/doctor/README.md

-a new learner trying to learn all the basics of python
+a new learner trying to learn all the basics of coding